Julia-Wagner/PipeTracker/README.md

 I took various steps to ensure security for this project.
 As the application is designed to be used by employees of a plumbing business, logging in is required for all actions.
 I used the **login_required** decorator for my urlpatterns, this ensures that the user is logged in, before calling the view.

+## **Authentication and Authorization**

+**Django AllAuth** was used to implement user authentication.
+The package ensures secure user registration and login.
+Role-based access control ensures that only a superuser has access to the admin panel.
+Other roles like *plumbers*, *warehouse employees*, etc. are planned for future versions of the application.
+However, these additional roles are not necessary for the first release.

 # **Deployment**

 Here is the [link to the deployed project](https://pipetracker-96d1f7c7a4dc.herokuapp.com/).